Oshadashashinidu/Finance-Web/README.md

 # Finance Web

-Full-stack finance onboarding app with a React (Vite) frontend and Spring Boot backend.
+Full-stack finance on boarding app with a React (Vite) frontend and Node js backend.

 ## 🚀 Launch App